Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 \subsubsection{Discussion}

-The main algorithms for general relativistic radiation transport implemented so far in merger simulations, moment schemes have allowed us to greatly increase our understanding of the role of neutrinos in mergers.
-In particular, moment simulations showed that neutrino-matter interactions have a fairly dramatic impact on the composition of hot matter outflows, with important consequences for r-process nucleosynthesis~\cite{Wanajo:2014}.
+As the main algorithms used so far for radiation transport in general relativistic merger simulations, moment schemes have allowed us to greatly increase our understanding of the role of neutrinos in mergers.
+In particular, moment simulations showed that neutrino-matter interactions have a fairly dramatic impact on the composition of hot matter outflows, with important consequences for r-process nucleosynthesis \citep{Wanajo:2014}.
 The cost and complexity of moment schemes is however significantly larger than those of the simplest leakage schemes: the moment equations without source terms are comparable in complexity to the evolution of the fluid equations, and if large regions of the computational domain require the use of implicit timestepping (as in most merger simulations that do not result in the formation of a black hole), radiation transport can easily become the main computational cost of a simulation.
 Mixed leakage-moment schemes can do away with that last issue, but at the cost of a more approximate treatment of neutrino diffusion in dense regions.